http2/http2.github.io/faq/index.md

 This has led the industry to a place where it's considered Best Practice to do things like spriting, data: inlining, domain sharding and concatenation.
 These hacks are indications of underlying problems in the protocol itself, and cause a number of problems on their own when used.

-### Who is doing this?
+### Who made HTTP/2?

-HTTP/2 is being developed by the [IETF](http://www.ietf.org/)'s [HTTP Working Group](https://httpwg.github.io/), which maintains the HTTP protocol.
+HTTP/2 was developed by the [IETF](http://www.ietf.org/)'s [HTTP Working Group](https://httpwg.github.io/), which maintains the HTTP protocol.
 It's made up of a number of HTTP implementers, users, network operators and HTTP experts.

 Note that while [our mailing list](http://lists.w3.org/Archives/Public/ietf-http-wg/) is hosted on the W3C site, this is *not* a W3C effort.
 Tim Berners-Lee and the W3C TAG are kept up-to-date with the WG's progress, however.